Working Together To Stop Bullying

 Vocabulary Words:

-- Collaboration: Collaboration is the action of working with someone to produce or create something.
+- Collaboration: the act of working with someone to produce or create something.

 Pre-planning